 Co-founders off Paystack: Shola Akinlade and Ezra Olubi

-Compared to the rest of the world, payment systems in Africa are largely ‘old school’ and need to catch up.
+Compared to the rest of the world, payment systems in Africa largely run on a manual and cash-based model.

 More than 60 percent of adults on the continent do not have access to formal financial services.
 And most transactions are still done in cash, which can be very inconvenient.

-With a large market and some of the fastest-growing economies in the world, Africa presents a promising market for e-Commerce, just like India and China.
+With a large market of over 1.2 billion people and some of the fastest-growing economies in the world, Africa presents a promising market for e-Commerce, just like India and China.

 After working at beer giant Heineken for two years, two young Nigerian entrepreneurs – Shola Akinlade and Ezra Olubi – decided to develop a solution to the payments problem.

-This ingenious solution led to Paystack’s acceptance into the prestigious Y Combinator Accelerator program in Silicon Valley, becoming the first Nigerian startup to ever join the program.
+This ingenious solution led to Paystack’s acceptance into the prestigious Y Combinator Accelerator program in Silicon Valley, USA — making it the first Nigerian startup to ever join the program.